tisztamo/Junior/prompt/task/repo/vuejs.md

 Create a good start for the project, including

 - Dependencies that are really needed
+- A git repo
 - Prefer TypeScript, Tailwind CSS, Node
-- The resulting repo should NOT contain business logic!
+- The resulting files should NOT contain business logic!
-- use create-vue for scaffolding!
+- Install create-vue locally for scaffolding!
+- Work in the current directory: if you need to create a subdir, move everything out from it when done!

-<%= prompt/task/repo/git.md %>
+<%= requirements %>